Last updated: 21 September 2020

-Select the two headings below to find out more about how to apply, funding availability by ward, and the selection criteria.
+Select the two headings below to find out more about the funding availability by ward, and the selection criteria.

 Community facilities S106 grant funding round

-Grant applications are invited from community groups and not-for-profit organisations seeking a S106 grant from January 2021 (rather than from autumn 2020) to help improve their community halls or meeting rooms in Cambridge, including upgrades to kitchens, toilets, storage space and equipment.
+Grant applications were invited from community groups and not-for-profit organisations seeking a S106 grant from January 2021 to help improve their community halls or meeting rooms in Cambridge, including upgrades to kitchens, toilets, storage space and equipment.

 Funding is available in 10 wards (particularly Queen Edith’s and Coleridge wards).
 However, there is none left available in 4 other wards (Castle, Cherry Hinton, Newnham and Petersfield) because the S106 funding from those wards has already been spent or is allocated to projects under development.